smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 - **vGPU (virtualized GPU)**: Enable or disable the virtualized GPU.
 If vGPU is disabled, the sandbox uses Windows Advanced Rasterization Platform (WARP).
 - **Networking**: Enable or disable network access within the sandbox.
 - **Mapped folders**: Share folders from the host with *read* or *write* permissions.
 Exposing host directories might allow malicious software to affect the system or steal data.
-- **Logon command**: A command that's executed when Windows Sandbox starts.
+- **Logon command**: A command to execute when Windows Sandbox starts.
 - **Audio input**: Shares the host's microphone input into the sandbox.
 - **Video input**: Shares the host's webcam input into the sandbox.
 - **Protected client**: Places increased security settings on the Remote Desktop Protocol (RDP) session to the sandbox.